Ji-Hwan Bae Player Props: Pirates vs. Marlins

 - He has homered in two of 65 games played this year, and in 0.9% of his plate appearances.

-- Bae has driven in a run in 11 games this season (16.9%), including six games with more than one RBI (9.2%).
-He has also driven in three or more of his team's runs in one contest.
+- In 11 games this season (16.9%), Bae has picked up an RBI, and in six of those games (9.2%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.